Prototype-Based Test-Time Adaptation of Vision-Language Models: Experiments

 \subsection{Ablation Study}

-In this section, we provide a comprehensive analysis of the advantages of PTA, exploring the impact of different hyperparameter settings.
-All ablation studies are conducted across 11 benchmark datasets, including ImageNet and 10 datasets in cross-domain benchmark.
+In this section, we comprehensively analyze PTA from two perspectives: the sensitivity to key hyperparameters and the robustness against early high-confidence erroneous updates.
+Unless otherwise specified, all ablation studies are conducted on 11 benchmark datasets, including ImageNet and the 10 datasets in the cross-domain benchmark.

 \textbf{The effects of \(h\).} We study the effect of the temperature parameter \(h\) in updating the knowledge prototypes.
 As shown in Figure~\ref{fig:fig5}, performance initially improves with increasing \(h\), but then starts to decline beyond a certain point.
 Smaller values of \(h\) lead to overly aggressive prototype updates, which can result in biased knowledge accumulation.
 In contrast, larger values of \(h\) cause underfitting, leading to suboptimal performance.
 This pattern is consistent across all datasets, indicating that \(h\) does not require fine-tuning for specific datasets, thereby demonstrating the robustness of PTA.